 What sort of skills should I be developing in college?

-Critical thinking.
-Ideally, all of you academic courses at Yeshiva University, especially Talmud, will help you develop your critical thinking skills.
+Critical thinking: Ideally, all of your academic courses at Yeshiva University, especially Talmud, will help you develop your critical thinking skills.
 Additionally, a particularly valuable course is Philosophy 1100: Logic.

 Knowledge of governmental institutions.
 Surprisingly, many law schools teach very little about the mechanics of the legislative and judicial processes.
 It will be useful for you to have some background knowledge of American governmental institutions and processes.

 Knowledge of accounting and business finance.
 Legal education includes the study of business law and tax law.
 A student with some knowledge of business finance will have an advantage in these courses.

 Public speaking.
 Whether they're preparing a client, in the classroom or negotiating behind closed doors, attorneys need to be able to present arguments clearly and persuasively.
 Courses in public speaking, communications or drama can help you improve these skills.
 The Langfan Constitutional Oratory Competition and the debate team can also help you hone your public speaking abilities.